populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 # Introduction

-The aim of the following exercise is to allow you to get first hand experience working with the CPG codebase, the tools used to conduct analyses, as well as the supporting infrastructure that enables the management and utilisation of data.
+The aim of this tutorial is to provide you with practical experience in working with the CPG codebase.
+By the end of this tutorial, you will be familiar with the tools we use for data analysis, understand how our supporting infrastructure manages and uses data, and be able to run basic analyses using our codebase.
+The tutorial is structured to first introduce you to the codebase and tools, followed by hands-on exercises that will guide you through running an analysis and understanding the infrastructure.

 ## Table of Contents